Skip Navigation

 For more information, on the Regional forest management activities and planning please contact Halton Region Forestry.
 To learn more about FSC Certification and the information available to the public and affected stakeholders, please see the Eastern Ontario Model Forest’s Forest Certification Program webpage (external link).

-Forest health survey report
+Forest Health survey report

 Halton Region in support of the Forest Management Plan and Biodiversity Strategy, conducts annual Forest Health Surveys in forested properties owned by the Regional Municipality of Halton and looks at forest health and ecosystem integrity.
 The annual report surveys the Regional Forest tracts and a selection of Regional forested lands.
 Regular forest health assessments are important to determine the extent and potential impacts of forest pests, to support decision-making, and to determine steps to actively manage pest populations.
 If you would like more information on this yearly initiative please contact Halton Region Forestry.